-For the purpose of guidance and registration, the Academic Evaluation Unit in the Registrars Office will make a tentative evaluation of transfer credits at the time of admission to Seattle University.
-All evaluations are subject to the approval of the Academic Vice President and the Dean of the appropriate school.
+For the purpose of guidance and registration, the Academic Evaluation Unit in the Registrar's Office will make a tentative evaluation of transfer credits at the time of admission to Seattle University.
+All evaluations are subject to the approval of the provost and the dean of the appropriate school.
 (See Transfer of Credit from Other Institutions on page 23 for additional information.)